jhades/spring-mvc-angularjs-sample-app/README.md

 ### Frontend Overview ###

-The test project is a web application with an AngularJs-based frontend and a Spring/Hibernate based backend.
+The sample project is a web application with an AngularJs-based frontend and a Spring/Hibernate based backend.
 The application is responsive, as it adapts to different screen sizes.

 On the frontend, these libraries where used (besides Angular):  [Yahoo PureCss](http://http://purecss.io/) (pure CSS baseline)  and [lodash](https://lodash.com/) for functional data manipulation.
 The module system [require.js](http://requirejs.org/) was used to load frontend dependencies.
 The dependencies where  obtained via [bower](http://bower.io/).